ceciliacase/money-coach-website/_posts/2018-01-10-Yearly review.md

 - And if I haven't achieved that, have a part-time in a related field to continue growing and expanding professionally.
 - Stay debt-free!
 - Contribute to my retirement funds
-- Have a retirement portfolio worth $xxx,000.
+- Have a retirement portfolio worth $xyz.

 # What about you?
 What does your 2017 review look like?
 And what goals have you set for 2018?